-I am so excited for your portrait session!
-Whether I’m capturing your sweet family, or celebrating another special moment in your life, like a graduation, engagement, birthday, anniversary or new baby, I’m so honored to help you create memories you’ll cherish for a lifetime.
-I have created this guide to help you get the most out of your photos, and by the time you’ve read through these paragraphs, you'll have all your questions answered and feel more than ready and prepared for your session.
-I’ll take care of the rest!
+We are so excited for your portrait session!
+Whether we're capturing your sweet family, or celebrating another special moment in your life, like a graduation, engagement, birthday, anniversary or new baby, we are so honored to help you create memories you’ll cherish for a lifetime.
+We have created this guide to help you get the most out of your photos, and by the time you’ve read through these paragraphs, you'll have all your questions answered and feel more than ready and prepared for your session.
+We'll take care of the rest!
 Your only job is to be yourself, laugh a lot, and let me create photos you’ll love forever.
-I can’t wait to get you in front of the lens!
+We can’t wait to get you in front of the lens and make some memories.

 CHOOSING TIME & DATE

-I am a natural light specialist because I believe that natural light, from the sun and its reflections, creates photographs that feel fresh, timeless and truest to you.
+The Papillon team are natural light specialists because we believe that natural light, from the sun and its reflections, creates photographs that feel fresh, timeless and truest to you.
 When picking the time and location you would like to book, remember, the sun sets much earlier during the colder months of the year and much later during the warmer months, so make sure to factor that in when choosing your portrait session date, especially if you’re taking off work or have evening plans afterward.
 To get the most out of your session, please plan a buffer when getting ready so you can arrive a few minutes early to your session and be ready to start on time.
 We’re only able to shoot when natural light is still in the sky, so we’ll want to take advantage of every minute we have together before the sun goes down.
 If you’re wearing two outfits, save your favorite one for the second half, and if you’re wearing one, arrive in that.

-QUICK TIP: My weekends fill up fast and far in advance, as does the Fall season.
+QUICK TIP: Our weekends fill up fast and far in advance, as does the Fall season.
 You can get a “Fast Pass” to the front of the line by scheduling mid-week or off-season.

 SELECTING THE RIGHT LOCATION

 The location of your portrait session is up to you!
 For most of my sessions, outdoor, open-air environments are always the first choice.
-I love shooting in wide-open natural spaces because the light is divine, especially during golden hour.
-There are great options all around the state, so even if you've never seen me photograph in a specific spot before, I’m always up for exploring a new spot together!
+We love shooting in wide-open natural spaces because the light is divine, especially during golden hour.
+There are great options all around the state, so even if you've never seen me photograph in a specific spot before, we are always up for exploring a new spot together!

 THINK OUTSIDE THE BOX

 This is the time to think outside the box!
-I encourage you to brainstorm unique locations that you might have special access to that most people don’t.
+We encourage you to brainstorm unique locations that you might have special access to that most people don’t.
 For example, maybe you, or someone in your personal or professional network, can secure permission to a location that would otherwise be off-limits, like a beautiful private estate, country club or resort.
 Maybe it’s a family ranch, upscale hotel or even a boat, airplane hangar or a rooftop view.
 The sky is literally the limit!
 Spend a few minutes thinking about it and checking around.
 You’ll be surprised with what you come up with.
 Plus, if something seems out of reach, just remember: you never know until you ask!
-My clients have secured permission to some pretty amazing places in the past.
-If you get stuck or need inspiration, check out my blog and google around!
+Our clients have secured permission to some pretty amazing places in the past.
+If you get stuck or need inspiration, check out our blog and google around!
 We have some great go-to locations around town that we can always hit, too.
-Just let me know which type of session you’d love and we’ll go from there!
-Easy.
-Peasy.
+Just let us know which type of session you’d love and we’ll go from there!
+Easy peasy.

 DESTINATION PORTRAIT SESSION

-Your portrait session includes travel to anywhere in the Athens area.
-If you’d like to go somewhere outside of that, I’m up for the adventure, but I will charge you a little travel fee.
-I love traveling and am actually on the road quite a bit.
-I’ve done different types of sessions from coast to coast, everywhere in between, and even in Europe, too, so if I’m already going to be in or near an area you’ve always dreamed of doing your photos, and we can coordinate our schedules, let’s set it up!
-I’d love to make it work!
-If you’d like me to meet you in a destination outside of Georgia for your portrait session where I don’t already have plans to visit, just let us know and I can get you a custom quote!
+Your portrait session includes travel to anywhere in the Atlanta area.
+If you’d like to go somewhere outside of that, we're up for the adventure, but we will charge you a small travel fee.
+We love traveling and are actually on the road quite a bit.
+We have done different types of sessions from coast to coast, everywhere in between, and even in Europe, too, so if we are already going to be in or near an area you’ve always dreamed of doing your photos, and we can coordinate our schedules, let’s set it up!
+We would love to make it work!
+If you’d like me to meet you in a destination outside of Georgia for your portrait session where we don’t already have plans to visit, just let us know and we can get you a custom quote!

 STYLING YOUR SESSION